Gauged Gromov-Witten theory for small spheres: Introduction

-Our main results describe the relationship between these moduli spaces and those of symplectic vortices with small area.
-First, in the symplectic setting: \begin{theorem} Suppose that $X$ is a compact Hamiltonian $K$-manifold, $\rho_\alpha \to 0 $ is a sequence of positive real numbers, and $(A_\alpha,{u}_\alpha)$ is a sequence of polystable $\rho_\alpha$-vortices on $\Sigma = \P^1$ with target $X$ of fixed homology class.
-There exists a sequence $k_\alpha \in \K(P)$ of gauge transformations such that after passing to a subsequence, $k_\alpha A_\alpha$ converges to the trivial connection and $k_\alpha {u}_\alpha$ converges to a polystable zero-area vortex ${u}_0$.
-Conversely, any {\em regular} polystable zero-area ${u}$ vortex is a limit of a sequence $(A_\alpha,{u}_\alpha)$ of $\rho_\alpha$-vortices with $\rho_\alpha \to 0$. \end{theorem} The fact that the limit is a holomorphic map should not be surprising: given a sequence of vortices with vanishing area, the curvature of the connection goes to zero in $L^2$ norm.
-Therefore, if the sequence converges it must converge to a flat connection, which in genus zero must be trivial.
+The map $\phi$ extends to the moduli space of parametrized stable maps $\ol{M}_{0,n}(\P^1 \times X, (1,d))$, that is the moduli of $n$-marked stable maps of genus $0$ with degree $(1,d)$ into $\P^1\times X$ where $1 = [\P^1]$ is the unit in $H_2(\P^1)$.
+We say that a {\em polystable zero-area vortex} of homology class $d \in H_2(X,\Z)$ is a stable map ${u}: {C} \to \P^1 \times X$ from a genus zero nodal curve $C$ of class $(1,d)$ with $\phi({u})= 0$.
+The first main result says that these are exactly the stable maps that appear in the small area limit: \begin{theorem} Suppose that $X$ is a compact Hamiltonian $K$-manifold, $\rho_\nu \to 0 $ is a sequence of positive real numbers, and $(A_\nu,{u}_\nu)$ is a sequence of polystable $\rho_\nu$-vortices on $\P^1$ with target $X$ of fixed homology class and bundle $P$.
+Then $P$ is trivializable and there exists a sequence $k_\nu \in \K(P)$ of gauge transformations such that after passing to a subsequence, $k_\nu A_\nu$ converges in $C^0$ to the trivial connection on $P$ and $k_\nu {u}_\nu$ Gromov converges to a polystable zero-area vortex ${u}_0$.
+Conversely, any regular stable zero-area vortex is a limit of a sequence $(A_\nu,{u}_\nu)$ of $\rho_\nu$-vortices with $\rho_\nu \to 0$. \end{theorem} The fact that the limit is a holomorphic map should not be surprising: given a sequence of vortices with vanishing area, the curvature of the connection goes to zero.
+Therefore, if the sequence of connections converges then it must converge to a flat connection, which in genus zero is trivializable.
 From the symplectic point of view, the subtle part of the theorem is the statement that the limiting map has zero average moment map: this follows from a study of a sub-leading term in the vortex equations.
-A very similar theorem, in the case that $X$ is aspherical and $K$ is abelian, is proved in the thesis of Jan Wehrheim \cite{jw:vi}.
-From the algebraic point of view we have simply an equality of moduli spaces and of the corresponding invariants:
+A similar theorem for the case that $X$ is aspherical and $K$ is abelian is proved in the thesis of Jan Wehrheim \cite{jw:vi}.

+The moduli space of $n$-marked polystable zero-area vortices is denoted $\ol{M}_n^K(\P^1,X)_0$.
+If $X$ is a smooth projectively-embedded $G$-variety then $\ol{M}_n^K(\P^1,X)_0$ is the coarse moduli space of a {\em moduli stack} $\ol{\M}_n^G(\P^1,X)_0$.
+Integration gives rise to {\em zero-area gauged Gromov-Witten invariants} $ \lan \ , \ \ran_{d,0}$.
+The zero-area gauged Gromov-Witten invariants may be viewed as the {\em invariant part} of Givental's equivariant Gromov-Witten invariants \cite{gi:eq}, and standard techniques \cite{je:lo1}, \cite{wo:norm} allow, in principle, their computation from Givental's invariants, as in Theorem \ref{nonab} below.
+The second main result is a description of the gauged Gromov-Witten invariants in the small-area limit: